The Student Enrollment Center is open to assist you both virtually and on location in Zimbar-Liljenstein Hall.

 - Is the CARES Act application available?Please see ESU's CARES Act information.

-- I did not attend classes for Fall 2020 Semester.
-How do I register for Spring 2021
+- I did not attend classes for spring 2021 Semester.
+How do I register for fall 2021

-(Continuing Student) If you did not attend classes for the Fall 2020 semester please complete the readmit application.
-If you attended and completed classes (C grade or higher) at another college or university during the fall semester and wish to transfer courses; please request the college or university to send a final official college transcript to the address below.
+(Continuing Student) If you did not attend classes for the spring 2021 semester please complete the readmit application.
+If you attended and completed classes (C grade or higher) at another college or university during the spring semester and wish to transfer courses; please request the college or university to send a final official college transcript to the address below.
 Please confirm with your ESU advisor the courses you anticipate will transfer to avoid retaking courses already completed.

 East Stroudsburg University